GD-VAEs: Geometric Dynamic Variational Autoencoders for Learning Nonlinear Dynamics and Dimension Reductions: Results

 We show how our GD-VAEs can be used to learn features for representing the states and dynamic evolution of spatially extended reaction-diffusion systems, see Figure~\ref{fig_brusselator_uv_evolve}.
 Consider the system

 The $u=u(x,t)$ and $v(x,t)$ give the spatially distributed concentration of each chemical species at time $t$ with $x \in \mathbb{R}^2$.
 We consider the case with periodic boundary conditions with $x \in [0,L]\times[0,L]$.
 We develop learning methods for investigating the Brusselator system ~\citep{Prigogine_Brussalator_1967,Prigogine_Brussalator_1968}, which is known to have regimes exhibiting limit cycles~\citep{Strogatz2018,HirschSmale1974,HirschSmaleMorris2012}.
-This indicates after an initial transient the orbit associated with the dynamics will approach localizing near a subset of states having a geometric structure topologically similar to a circle.
+This indicates after an initial transient, the orbit of the dynamics will localize and approach a subset of states topologically similar to a circle.
 We show how GD-VAE can utilize this topological information to construct latent spaces for encoding states of the system.
 The Brusselator~\citep{Prigogine_Brussalator_1967,Prigogine_Brussalator_1968} has reactions with $f(u,v) = a - (1+b)u+vu^2$ and $g(u,v) = bu -vu^2$.
 We take throughout the diffusivity $D_1=1, D_2=0.1$ and reaction rates $a=1, b=3$.

 We consider initial conditions for the concentration fields $u$ and $v$ parameterized by $\alpha \in [0,1]$ given by

 We remark that while the initial conditions are given by a linear combination of functions the resulting solutions do not satisfy this relation given the non-linear dynamics of the reaction-diffusion system.
 The chemical fields evolve under periodic boundary conditions within a box length $L_x = L_y = 64$.
 We use second order Central-Differences to estimate the spatial derivatives and Backward-Euler method for the temporal evolution~\citep{Iserles2009,Burden2010} (py-pde python package~\citep{Zwicker_PyPDE_2020} is used for numerical calculations).
 For the discretization, we space the grid points with $\Delta{x} = 1.0$ and use a time-step of $\Delta{t} = 10^{-3}$.